lestece/myKTCN/README.md

 ![Navbar - logged in user](docs/README-images/nav-lg-loggedin.png)

-When a user is logged in, the navbar displays the whole range of functionalities available to registered users: access to the personal Cookbook and to the recipes from the Community in the main navigation bar, and access to the user's drafts page, a quick link to create a new recipe and a logout button through the dropdown menu that opens under the user profile.
+When a user is logged in, the navbar displays the whole range of functionalities available to registered users: access to the personal Cookbook and the recipes from the Community in the main navigation bar, and access to the user's drafts page, a quick link to create a new recipe and a logout button through the dropdown menu that opens under the user profile.

 - __Hamburger Menu for medium / small screen sizes:__
 ![Navbar - Hamburger Menu](docs/README-images/nav-hamburger.png)

-Being fully responsive, the navigation bar shrinks to an hamburger menu when the screen size is below 768px.
+Being fully responsive, the navigation bar shrinks to a hamburger menu when the screen size is below 768px.
-As for larger screen sizes, the toggled hamburger menu shows different navigation links based on the user state.
+As for larger screen sizes, the toggled hamburger menu shows different navigation links based on the user's state.
 - - -
 #### - __HOMEPAGE__
-The homepage is showed for users that are not logged in or yet registered: it showcases the perks of using the app in a catchy and informative way.
+The homepage is shown for users that are not logged in or yet registered: it showcases the perks of using the app in a catchy and informative way.

 - __Hero content and features cards__
 ![Hero and feature cards](docs/README-images/home-perks-cards.png)

-The hero section contains a concise introduction of the app main purpose and an image that wants to convey the feel of homecooked meals.
+The hero section contains a concise introduction of the app's main purpose and an image that wants to convey the feel of homecooked meals.
 It's then followed by a section that, through cards, showcases the perks and functionalities of using the app: it's aimed to convey trustworthiness and inimitability, leaving the users with the feeling that they need to create an account and use the app.

 - __Browse recipes section__
 ![Browse recipes section](docs/README-images/home-browse-lg.png)

-The browse recipes section is a preview of the Browse recipes page and ends with a button that links to that page of the app.
+The browse recipes section is a preview of the Browse Recipes page and ends with a button that links to that page of the app.
 It shows the last four recipes that have been shared in the Community and, under 768px, mutates into a carousel with controls.

 ![Carousel](docs/README-images/home-carousel.gif)